PatrikKelemen/AndoirdAppExample/README.md

 The purpose of this deliverable was to:

-- update our UML diagram to reflact changes to the classes
+- update our UML diagram to reflect changes to the classes
 - submit a working [APK](https://github.com/professor-forward/project-lab01-variable/tree/master/app/p1-master/app/build/outputs/apk/debug/)
 - create 5 Unit tests for our app (not testing instrumentation or Espresso UI testing)
 - admin can create services